 These days you can prepay your funeral expenses.
-However, there are some advantages and disadvantages of doing so.
+However, there are some advantages and disadvantages to doing so.
 Click here to learn more about pre-paying funeral expenses and whether it is a good option for you.

-Have a Family Meeting
+7. Have a Family Meeting

 It is important to me that my family is aware of my wishes and it should be important to you too.

 They can handle the death talk and it’s good that they know who you have chosen to care for them in the event of your death.

 In these letters, write down your wishes but also make sure to explain why you have chosen certain arrangements especially if you think they will object.

 Any differences and your family can become confused to the point that they may need to take legal action to carry out your wishes.

 Helping Your Family When You Are Gone

 One way to help your family in the event of your death is by leaving a way for them to easily handle your personal affairs in those first weeks.

-In this planner, you want to provide any and all information your family will need to carry out your wishes, to contact all the people who need to be contacted, and to finalize and close your accounts.
+In this planner, you want to provide any and all information your family will need to carry out your wishes, contact all the people who need to be contacted, and finalize and close your accounts.